botmate/botmate/README.md

 BotMate is a web platform for managing multiple bots across different platforms, designed to be user-friendly for both developers and non-technical users.
 Here's what BotMate offers:

-- 🤖 Manage Multiple Bots: Control bots from platforms like Telegram and Discord, all from one central dashboard.
+- 🤖 **Manage Multiple Bots**: Control bots from platforms like Telegram and Discord, all from one central dashboard.
-- ⚙️ Customizable with Plugins: Easily extend bot functionality by installing or removing plugins with a single click.
+- ⚙️ **Customizable with Plugins**: Easily extend bot functionality by installing or removing plugins with a single click.
-- 🖥️ Interactive Dashboard: Add widgets and adjust settings to personalize your bot management experience.
+- 🖥️ **Interactive Dashboard**: Add widgets and adjust settings to personalize your bot management experience.
-- 🚀 Blazing Fast and Robust: Built on top of Node.js and TypeScript, BotMate delivers reliable and solid performance.
+- 🚀 **Blazing Fast and Robust**: Built on top of Node.js and TypeScript, BotMate delivers reliable and solid performance.
-- 💎 Simple for Everyone: Designed for developers and regular users alike—no coding skills required to manage bots!
+- 💎 **Simple for Everyone**: Designed for developers and regular users alike—no coding skills required to manage bots!

 ## Insights